Free printable Julian Calendar 2023 in a monthly or yearly format that you can download instantly

 What is the difference between Julian and Gregorian calendar?

 The Gregorian calendar is only a minor modification of the Julian calendar.
 The main difference between the two calendars is the number of days in an average year.
-However, the two calendars feature two types of years, the leap year and the standard year that has 365 days.
+However, the two calendars feature two types of years, the leap year and the standard year which has 365 days.